-TIP 1: Lose the Plastics
+1. Lose the Plastics

-TIP 2: Buy Local and Organic Food
+2. Buy Local and Organic Food

-TIP 3: Grill Green
+3. Grill Green

-TIP 4: Make Your Own Healthy Sweet Treats
+4. Make Your Own Healthy Sweet Treats

 Did someone say POPSICLES?
 Sure store-bought cakes and pie are an age-old favorite, but they’re also laden with refined sugars and fat.
 So say poo poo the pie and whip up some fabulous popsicles instead!
 Homemade ice pops are the perfect way to cool down and to satiate a sweet tooth.
 You can prep and stock up on the pops in the freezer the day before your party, or for those on the go try a cooler filled with these frozen treats.
-One nifty design that caught our eye recently is Zoku’s Quick Pop, which whips up popsicles in just under 7 minutes!
+One nifty design that caught our eye recently isZoku’s Quick Pop, which whips up popsicles in just under seven minutes!

-TIP 5: Switch on the Solar Lights
+5. Switch on the Solar Lights

-If you plan on partying into the night, a great way to add some ambience without impacting your electricity bill is with solar lamps and lanterns.
+If you plan on partying into the night, a great way to add some ambiance without impacting your electricity bill is with solar lamps and lanterns.
 Just set them out in the sun for the day and when dusk falls, voila — you’ve got yourself the perfect setting for an impromptu dance party or a romantic Independence night with your loved one.

-TIP 6: Go for Green Fireworks
+6. Go for Green Fireworks

-TIP 7: Pick up your waste and RECYCLE!
+7. Pick up your waste and RECYCLE!

-After this Fourth of July there are bound to be plenty of stray cans, bottles, streamers, plates, and forks littering streets and parks.
-Do yourself, your community, and the environment a favor by picking up all the leftover traces of your party and properly dispose of them, recycling all that you can.
+After this Fourth of July, there are bound to be plenty of stray cans, bottles, streamers, plates and forks littering streets and parks.
+Do yourself, your community and the environment a favor by picking up all the leftover traces of your party and properly dispose of them, recycling all that you can.
 It’s an obvious tip, but it doesn’t hurt repeating.